-City coach Pep Guardiola has said his club are interested in Kane but a move has yet to materialise, with reports in the British media saying the Spurs skipper was trying to force a move.
+City coach Pep Guardiola has said his club is interested in Kane but a move has yet to materialize, with reports in the British media saying the Spurs skipper was trying to force a move.

 But Kane was quickly forgotten as Alli stroked his side in front.
 The midfielder struggled to hold down a regular first-team spot under previous coach Jose Mourinho but he is very much in Nuno’s plans, winning the penalty before getting up to convert it.

 Wolves had plenty of chances to level, with Raul Jimenez, who last weekend made his first start since fracturing his skull in November, missing the most glaring opening.